 We will talk more about TRASH next week, but for Earth Day, involve your children and educate them on the importance of NOT LITTERING our world.
 Beginning with not throwing chewed gum on the ground, to candy wrappers or fast food bags & containers it all harms our Earth.
 Take them for a visit to a nearby land fill so they can see and smell first hand that the trash we create does not just “go away.”

-Family Earth Day activities:
+Family Earth loving activities:

 Plant a tree in an effort to clean the air and increase life giving oxygen.
+Make it a yearly tradition in honor of someone's memory or birthday.
+Make it meaningful.

 As a neighborhood, church group, friends or family, come together and clean up a heavily polluted or littered area.
 Begin your own crusade to clean up our world.